surfly/docs/tutorial/chapter1.md

 <a name="widget"></a>
 #### Customise the button{#widget}

-We will now change the support button so we can use our own theme color.
-You can do this by setting a few options in the Surfly widget code.
+We'll now change the appearance of the chatbox so we can use our own theme color.
+You can do this by setting an option in Surfly.button():
-In our case, we only used a handful of custom options:

 ``` javascript
 Surfly.button({chat_box_color: "#87cefa", videochat: false});